 Uptown and Town Center Specific Plan - Paso Robles, California

 The Plan provides for the strengthening and expansion of the downtown, the infilling and completion of Uptown, integration of the Mid-state Fairgrounds into the neighborhood structure, and reconnecting the town to the Salinas River over and under the 101 Freeway and along Paso Robles street to new linear parks at the River's edge.
 The specific plan's form-based development code defines flexible building types and regional architectural styles that accommodate a wide range of new residential, retail and employment uses in town-scale neighborhood development, and a complete palette of pedestrian-oriented street types and designs for new parks and trails.
 The sustainable public realm design standards focus not only on creating a high-quality pedestrian environment and conserving water, but also on managing and cleansing stormwater prior to its discharge into the River.
-Key collaborators in preparing the Plan included Opticos Design, landscape architects David Schneider and Kathy Poole, and Sherwood Design Engineers.
+Key collaborators included Opticos Design, landscape architects David Schneider and Kathy Poole, and Sherwood Design Engineers.